IrvHenri/IrvHenri/README.md

 - 🔭 Currently working on a Bitcoin price tracker app
 - 🌱 I’m currently learning React Hooks
-- ⚡ A few things I love: Mythology, History and Stand-up comedy
+- ⚡ Fun Fact: I used to perform improv in Montreal

 <h4>🚀 Some Tools I Use</h4>
  <p align="left" padding-left="20px">